-There are two main strands to my visual creative practice, one being original fine paintings and the other being mechanically reproduced prints (either digital C-prints or ink-jet prints).
+There are two main strands to my visual creative practice, one being original fine paintings and the other being mechanically reproduced prints.
 I do not often artificially limit my prints in number, but it is safe to say that numbers are very well limited by the amount of time I spend on creating them.

 Selected imagery is available unsigned and un-numbered for use on print-on-demand merchandise.
 Funding is much needed to pay for painting materials and this facility helps in a small way by giving me a royalty from each sale.
 Please do consider purchasing some of my printed artwork as this is an easy and mutually beneficial way help support my creative project.